Français

 H&C Applications Refugee Claims

-H&C applicants do not usually get an interview.
-IRCC usually decides based on the written application.
+H&C applications Refugee claims An H&C applicant does not usually get an interview.
+IRCC almost always makes a decision based on the written application.
 A refugee claimant has the right to a hearing at the IRB unless their claim is not eligible.

 Being well-established in Canada, with a work history and strong family relationships, increases an applicant’s chances of success.
 Being established in Canada is not relevant to a refugee claim.